 From MS to Publication

 For a typical project, there’ll be stages involving assessment, editorial, production and promotion.
 First, you query us, with a proposal and a one-page synopsis of your work.
 We may then invite you to send us a sample (~5%) of your work.
 This initial consultation costs AU$77 for Australian residents or AU$70 for overseas residents.
 In the case of a new work, if we think the work shows promise, we'll invite you to submit the complete work.
-There's a fee of AU$399 for this, which includes a 2-4 page Reader's Report with valuable suggestions about how to improve the work (if it needs improvement).
-Author and illustrators of children's picture books of up to 36 pages pay AU$299 / AU$275 for their Reader's Report.
-You then have the option of submitting it for possible royalty publication (where we cover most of the costs) or Assisted Self-Publication, where you cover most of the costs in exchange for most of the revenue your title earns if we distribute it.
+There's a fee of AU$450 for this, which includes a 2-4 page Reader's Report with valuable suggestions about how to improve the work (if it needs improvement).
+Author and illustrators of children's picture books of up to 36 pages pay AU$350 for their Reader's Report.
+You then have the option of submitting it for possible royalty publication (where we cover most of the costs) or Assisted Publication, where you cover most of the costs in exchange for a larger share of the revenue your title earns if we distribute it.

 We find that going digital is beneficial for several reasons.
 Let’s say you live in Perth, and you want to perform at the Melbourne Writers’ Festival.
 The organisers are hesitant because they don’t know enough about your work, and the deadline for extending invitations to readers was yesterday.
 Simply point them to your optional IP-hosted mini-site and they have immediate access to your work, your bio, your photo.
 Was there any doubt of your being invited?

 IP is serious about promotion.
 IPS has an ever-growing list of contacts we use to sell authors’ work to distributors, libraries, booksellers, media outlets, academics and individuals.
 Included in our impressive list of partners we sell directly to are Amazon, Apple, Google, Wheelers, Kobo, Overdrive and Barnes & Noble.
-New titles are promoted via email circulars we send to these lists, as well as in IP eNews, our quarterly electronic newsletter, which has a global circulation and links to many key sites on the Internet.
+New titles are promoted via email circulars we send to these lists, as well as in our IPOZ blog and social media sites.

 Want to go DIGITAL?
 Check out our new Digital Publishing Centre to see how your book can be economically published on the Kindle Reader, the iPad or the other new eBook Readers out there!